awslabs/sbt-aws/API.md

 ### TenantRegistrationServiceProps <a name="TenantRegistrationServiceProps" id="@cdklabs/sbt-aws.TenantRegistrationServiceProps"></a>

-Represents the properties required to initialize the TenantManagementService.
+Represents the properties required to initialize the TenantRegistrationService.

 #### Initializer <a name="Initializer" id="@cdklabs/sbt-aws.TenantRegistrationServiceProps.Initializer"></a>